adumortier/gardenthat/README.md

 TEST_USER_GOOGLE_TOKEN: <YOUR KEY HERE>
 TEST_USER_GOOGLE_REFRESH_TOKEN: <YOUR KEY HERE>
 ```
-6. Push your keys to Heroku
+6. Add your keys to your app on Heroku

 `figaro heroku:set -e production`